quantitativenurse/sud-regex/README.md

 ```
 ---

-#Checklist usage
-After installing the package, the default checklist and termslist are available using the below method.
+The default checklist and termslist are available using the below method.

 checklist = sud.checklist_abc
 checklist